Injured Yelich still in the hunt for batting title

 And even while injured, Yelich is inching closer to a nice individual honor.

-Yelich is currently the National League’s batting leader, although Arizona’s Ketel Marte and Washington’s Anthony Rendon are close on his heels.
-Out with a fractured kneecap, Yelich can only watch as his team chases a postseason berth.
+Yelich is currently the National League’s batting leader, although he’s out with a fractured kneecap and can only watch as his team chases a postseason berth.
 The batting race may not be foremost on his mind, but that’s coming down to the wire too – with Yelich’s .329 average holding the lead.

+Ketel Marte is also batting .329, but he’s been shut down for the season with back problems.
+With an additional decimal place, his average of .3286 trails Yelich’s .3292.
+Washington’s Anthony Rendon went 1 for 3 on Monday night and is at .325.

 It would be the second straight batting title for Yelich, who also won NL MVP honors last year.
 The last player to win back-to-back NL batting titles was Larry Walker in 1998 and 1999.